 Many factors may lead to a difficult airway and make intubation more challenging.
 Some of the more common factors are:

-In addition to looking for the above factors, you should also use the LEMON technique as you survey the patient and prep them for intubation, as this is one of the best techniques for determining the probability of a difficult airway.
+In addition to looking for the above factors, you should also use the LEMON technique to survey the patient and prepare them for intubation.
+This is one of the best techniques for determining the probability of a difficult airway.

-A study on prehospital intubations determined there are several steps commonly taken after failed intubations that increase the rate of success on the next attempt.
+A study on prehospital intubations determined several common steps to take after failed intubations that increase the rate of success on the next attempt.

 Following a failed intubation attempt, you should: